Protecting Māori interests

 and take into account the principles of the Treaty of Waitangi.

 However, relationships between tangata whenua and the planning process have not been well provided for in some cases and there needs to be improved protection of the features of the coastal environment that hold special value for tangata whenua.
-As such, the NZCPS 2010 identifies the Treaty of Waitangi and kaitiakitanga as one of the seven national priorities.
+As such, the NZCPS 2010 identifies the Treaty of Waitangi as one of the seven national objectives.
 It also provides for tangata whenua involvement in the management of the coastal environment through a number of mechanisms.
 Objective 3 focuses on addressing Māori issues on the coast.

 The objective seeks to recognise the enduring relationship tangata whenua have over their lands, rohe and resources by providing for their more meaningful engagement in coastal decision-making.
 The objective also seeks greater recognition of Māori knowledge and values.
 There is an expectation that Māori will be more active participants, particularly in the preparation of cultural impacts assessments and iwi management plans to inform planning documents, as well as incorporating ma-tauranga Māori into sustainable management practices.
 Achieving the objective requires an improvement in the interactions between tangata whenua and planning authorities, developers and the community.